WDI-SEA/notes/04-databases/sql-advanced/readme.md

 ## Objectives
 * Utilize different ways to filter data in the WHERE clause
 * Understand the uses of advanced queries like subqueries and joins
+* Be able to normalize a database structure

 ## Selecting specific data